jckantor/TCLab-sketch/README.md

 Hardware setup
 --------------

-1. Plug the Arduino (UNO or Leonardo) with the lab attached into your computer via the USB connection.
-   Plug the DC adapter into the wall.
+1. Plug the Temperature Control Laboratory shield in an Arduino UNO or Leonardo.
+Connect your computer to the Arduino via the USB connection.
+Plug the DC power adapter into the wall  and attach to the power input to the Temperature Control Laboratory sheid.

-2. (optional) Install Arduino Drivers
+2. If needed, install Arduino Drivers

-   *If you are using Windows 10, the Arduino board should connect without additional drivers required.*
+   * if you are using Windows 10 the Arduino board should connect with no additional drivers required.

-   Mac OS X users may need to install a serial driver.
+   * Mac OS X users may need to install a serial driver.
 For arduino clones using the CH340G, CH34G or CH34X chipset, a suitable driver can be found [here](https://github.com/MPParsley/ch340g-ch34g-ch34x-mac-os-x-driver>) or